netgen/ezplatform-site-api/docs/introduction/index.rst

 .. note::

   All of the Site API services are read-only.
-If you need to write to the eZ Platform's content repository, use it's existing Repository API.
+If you need to write to the eZ Platform's content repository, use its existing Repository API.

 For more details see :doc:`Services reference </reference/services>` page.